digidem/comapeo-core/docs/guides/mapeo-http-server.md

 // Create Fastify instance
 const fastify = Fastify()

-// Create FastifyController instance for managing the starting and stopping the Fastify server (handles it more gracefully and allows pausing and restarting) const fastifyController = new FastifyController({ fastify })

 // Create the manager instance (truncated for brevity) const manager = new MapeoManager({ fastify, ... })

-// Start the HTTP server using the controller (awaitable but no need to await in most cases, unless you need to immediately access the HTTP endpoints) fastifyController.start()
+// Start the HTTP server (awaitable but no need to await in most cases, unless you need to immediately access the HTTP endpoints) fastify.listen()

+// (optional) Create FastifyController instance for managing the starting and stopping the Fastify server (handles it more gracefully and allows pausing and restarting)
+// This is useful if you are working in a context that needs to pause or restart the server frequently.
+// e.g.
+//   const fastifyController = new FastifyController({ fastify })
+//   fastifyController.start()

 // Create a project
 const projectPublicId = await manager.createProject()